Rajpratik71/sheepdog-wiki/Erasure-Code-Support.md

   Sheepdog support user-define redundancy on a per VDI basis both for replication and erasure coding schemes.
 To create a erasure coded VDI

     $ dog vdi create -c x:y vdi size # Create a erasure coded VDI

+  You can also format the cluster to set erasure code as default redundancy policy

+    $ dog cluster format -c x:y

   X represent number of data strips, must be one of {2,4,8,16} while Y represents number of parity strips, can be any number between 1 and 15 inclusive.
 For example, you can

     $ dog vdi create -c 2:1 test 10G # 0.5 redundancy and can tolerate 1 node failure at the same time